 - Pour 1 cup of the marinara sauce into the bottom of the prepared pan and spread to cover.
 Pour the pasta and spinach mixture into the pan and then top with dollops of the remaining ricotta mixture.
 Spread the remaining marinara over the top.
 Cover the pan lightly with foil and bake for 20 minutes.
 Remove the foil and top with the remaining Mozzarella cheese.
 Continue baking (uncovered) until the dish is hot and bubbly and the cheese melted and lightly browned, about 20-25 minutes more.

 - Serve with additional Parmesan and fresh parsley if desired.

-Once assemble this pasta bake can be frozen for up to a month for cooking later.
+- Once assemble this pasta bake can be refrigerated for up to 8 hours, or frozen for up to a month for cooking later.
 Make sure it is well sealed.
 Remove from the freezer on the morning you plan to bake, and refrigerate until later.
 Add 5-10 minutes to the baking time while covered.

 Here’s a link to my favorite casserole/baking dish of all time.
 I make everything from brownies to lasagna is this pan and have never been disappointed.
 Worth every penny!
 Click on the photo for more information:

 If you decide to purchase something at Amazon after following my affiliate link, I receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.
 Thanks for supporting SRFD!